.st0{fill:#FFFFFF;}

 How to Optimize Google Business Profile

-To create a GBP monitoring and update schedule, I find it helpful to organize the information into three basic areas:
+To create a GBP monitoring and update schedule, I find it helpful to organize the information according to update frequency:

 1. Static